frckbrice/mpe-digital-web-admin-/README.md

-# MPE Web Admin App
+# Satellite Project Admin Dashboard for managing third-party app.

 Administrative dashboard for the **MPE Web app** (main product).
 This app does not host its own backend: it shares the same Firebase project and talks to the MPE Web app API for all data and operations.
 Built for **ADMIN** and **MODERATOR** roles with role-based navigation and feature access.